-NOTE: Ctrl-C Ctrl-C won't work on the above, because it goes over more than one line.
+NOTE: Ctrl-C won't work on the above, because it goes over more than one line.
 Instead, do Ctrl-C Ctrl-E to run the whole block.
-However, note that there must be empty lines surrounding the block.
-The lines must be completely empty, including of spaces (this can be annoying as you can't see the spaces).
+However, note that there must be blank lines surrounding the block (which also means that patterns cannot contain blank lines).